 Maguire served on the Court of Appeal until his retirement in 1974.
 He passed away on November 19, 1984.

 1961 – 1984 Justice of the Saskatchewan Court of Appeal

 Mervyn J. Woods was born in Regina on June 8, 1909.
 He attended high school in Kincaid and Moose Jaw.
 In 1929 he attended Teachers’ College in Moose Jaw, receiving his diploma in 1929.
 From 1929 to 1934 he taught school in the Mossbank area.

-Justice Woods retired in 1984.
+Woods retired in 1984.
 In 1993, the Royal Canadian Legion presented him with the Canada 125 Medal, in recognition of his services to the Royal Canadian Legion.
-Justice Woods passed away on March 24, 1995.
+He passed away on March 24, 1995.